jennybrown8/codeanalyzer/README.md

 Install and Run from Eclipse:
 -----------------------------
 1. Use git clone, grab the code, import into Eclipse as existing maven project.
-If necessary, run:  mvn eclipse:eclipse
+   To create generated sources (QueryDSL), run:  mvn process-sources If necessary, also run:  mvn eclipse:eclipse
 2. Create a mysql database schema and user.
 Defaults are in db.properties.
 3. Run 000-create.sql against that schema so the tables are created.
 4. Choose a war file to work with.
 Create an empty directory somewhere, put it in there, and note the path to the directory.